Py4Phy/PHY432/modules/setup_unix/environment_installation.md

 #### Linux

-We recommend <a href="https://code.visualstudio.com/">vs code</a> as a good editor that is suitable for professional coding but also accessible to newcomers with is graphical user interface.
+We recommend <a href="https://code.visualstudio.com/">Visual Studio Code</a> as a good editor that is suitable for professional coding but also accessible to newcomers with is graphical user interface.